⚡ Quick answer

 HAA (Honda Auto Auction)

 Honda manufacturer auction.
 Honda and Acura vehicles.
-Consistent documentation standards from a manufacturer-controlled environment.
+Consistent documentation from a manufacturer-controlled environment.

 Regular nationwide sessions